svenssonjoel/lispBM/doc/lbmref.md

 ### atomic

-`atomic` can be used to execute a LispBM one or more expression without allowing the runtime system to switch process during that time. `atomic` is similar to progn with the addition of being uninterruptable.
+`atomic` can be used to execute a LispBM one or more expression without allowing the runtime system to switch process during that time. `atomic` is similar to progn with the addition of being uninterruptible.

 <table>
 <tr>